MultiSafepay/docs/content/integrations/zen-cart.md

 - ZenCart 1.5.5
 - Tested on PHP 7.0

-# How to install and configure
+# Installation and configuration

-> **Tip!** We recommend first installing the plugin in a test environment, following the Zen Cart installation procedure.
+✅ &nbsp; **Tip!** We recommend first installing the plugin in a test environment, following the Zen Cart installation procedure.
 Always make a backup.

 1. In the root of your webshop, unpack the content of the .ZIP file.
 2. Sign in to your Zen Cart <<glossary:backend>>.